iscar-ucm/jeco/README.md

 # jota
-JOTA is a collection of optimization algorithms.
+JOTA (Java OpTimization Algorithms) is a collection of optimization algorithms developed in JAVA.